Ajax the Great

 Fighting StyleGreat Ajax has the strength to overpower most opponents, including Hector, but really shines when fighting on the defense.
 He often uses his strength to carry a massive eight-layered hide and bronze shield large enough to not only protect himself, but to provide cover for his half-brother, Teucer, who is a formidable bowman.

-In the Mythoversal PenthesileiadAjax is a member of the embassy that tries to retrieve Achilles from the Tomb of Patroclus, but his efforts are interrupted in "Be Like Thersites" in Amazons! by Thersites and in "The Embassy at the Tomb" in Amazons! by Odysseus.
-Although not the best at giving speeches, Ajax excels at action, and chooses in "Home" in Amazons! to empathize with Achilles and spend whatever time is necessary in order to bring his cousin back around to himself.
+In the Mythoversal PenthesileiadAjax is a member of the embassy that tries to retrieve Achilles from the Tomb of Patroclus, but his efforts are interrupted in 3.
+"Far From the Best" in Amazons! by Thersites and in 8.
+"The Embassy at the Tomb" in Amazons! by Odysseus.
+Although not the best at giving speeches, Ajax excels at action, and chooses in 11.
+"Home" in Amazons! to empathize with Achilles and spend whatever time is necessary in order to bring his cousin back around to himself.

 In the Epic CycleIn Homer's Iliad, Great Ajax was a counselor to Agamemnon, leader of the forces from Salamis, and among the most formidable of the Achaean warriors.
 In Achilles's absence, Ajax is the Achaean choice to fight in single combat against Hector.
 He injures Hector, and injures him again in a future encounter.
 Ajax appears in the first five books of the Posthomerica of Quintus of Smyrna.

 After the death of Achilles, the Achaeans hold a series of competitions to determine who will inherit all of the dead hero's possessions, including the armor and shield crafted by Haephestos.
 Against everyone's expectation, Ajax loses this competition to Odysseus and goes mad as a result.
 Unable to ever recover his reputation, Ajax does himself in with Hector's sword.